List of La Liga stadiums

 Since the inception of La Liga in 1929, Spain's highest level of association football annual league tournament, 88 football stadiums have been used to host matches.
 The inaugural round of La Liga matches took place on 10 February 1929 with five clubs hosting the opening fixtures.

-El Alcoraz was the latest stadium to host its first La Liga match, and the Wanda Metropolitano is the arena that was built most recently.
+Johan Cruyff Stadium was the latest stadium to host its first La Liga match and the arena that was built most recently.

 Stadiums

-Stadiums listed in bold indicate that they are the home grounds of teams participating in the 2023–24 La Liga season, while those stadiums listed in italics have now been demolished.
+Stadiums listed in bold indicate that they are the home grounds of teams participating in the 2025–26 La Liga season, while those stadiums listed in italics have now been demolished.